bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Yeah, so I think What you're saying makes perfect sense.
 And I think if you like, there's a trade off.
-And I think there's a reason why like the existing point of implementations and Adam here's the, Adam's implementation, I think it's the one that should be mentioned here actually works by leveraging Tor because then suddenly the protocol becomes much easier.
+And I think there's a reason why like the existing point of implementations and Adam's implementation, I think it's the one that should be mentioned here actually works by leveraging Tor because then suddenly the protocol becomes much easier.
 I mean of course to organize CoinJoin it's not just using Tor.
 You need more, like for example like signatures.
 But the entire thing becomes way simpler.